nsafai/looplist-react-native/README.md

 # looplist-react-native
-A React Native client for http://www.looplist.xyz
+A React Native client for http://www.looplist.xyz, current in testing on Testflight and will be on the App Store shortly.
+Android thereafter.
+Links to follow.

 ## The Backend API
 The [backend](https://github.com/nsafai/looplist) uses Node.js, Express.js, and Socket.io routes with a MongoDB Database